As you may already know, your audio quality mostly depends on your microphones’ quality.

 The clarity of the recording is excellent and while it is very sensitive, you should you a pop-filter during recording sessions, it’s normal for any condenser mic.

-In short, this microphone is the best starter microphone for YouTube.
+In short, this microphone is the best starter USB microphone for YouTube.

 If you get started creating YouTube videos but don’t want to spend too much on a microphone in case things did not work out, this mic is definitely for you.

 As you can see it is quite compact and easy to use.
-Like Samson Meteor Mic, you just need to plug it into your laptop and it’ll work.
+You just need to plug it into your laptop and it’ll work.

 Plus, the most important feature makes this product perfect for beginner YouTubers is its good quality sound.
 A very nice clean crisp sound with switchable recording mode!